section-engineering-education/engineering-education/content/articles/creating-a-modal-dialog-with-tailwind-css/index.md

 - `focus:ring-2` creates an outline ring to the button.
 - `focus:ring-green-300` creates a green outline ring.

-We have also added a unique identifier (ID), `close-btn` to the button.
+We will add a unique identifier (ID), `close-btn` to the button.
 Its purpose is to identify the element when scripting.

 Well done!
 We are done designing our modal dialog!